 - 11. Because the deemed rate of return is based on five-year Government bond rates from across the year for which the rate applies, it must always be calculated after the end of the income year but apply retrospectively from the beginning of that year. - 12.
-This Order in Council will enable taxpayers using the deemed rate of return method to calculate their FIF income for the 2019-20 income year and therefore needs to apply retrospectively from 1 April 2019. - 13.
-The attached Cabinet paper is drafted so that the Order in Council complies with the 28-day rule for regulations and therefore comes into force on 6 August 2020. - 14.
-However, officials recommend that a waiver of the 28-day rule is sought.
-Taxpayers that use the deemed rate of return are not able to use the old rate to file a return for the 2019-20 year; they must wait for the new rate to come into force.
-It is of no benefit to taxpayers or the Government to require some taxpayers to wait an extra 28 days to be able to file a return solely because they are waiting on the rate to come into force. - 15.
-If you agree to recommend a waiver, we will supply you with an updated Cabinet paper.
+This Order in Council will enable taxpayers using the deemed rate of return method to calculate their FIF income for the 2020-21 income year and therefore needs to apply retrospectively from 1 April 2020. - 13.
+Officials recommend that a waiver of the 28-day rule for regulations is sought for this Order in Council.
+Taxpayers that use the deemed rate of return are not able to use the old rate to file a return for the 2020-21 year; they must wait for the new rate to come into force.
+A waiver would be taxpayer-friendly and beneficial to the Government, as (without a waiver) some taxpayers would have to wait an extra 28 days to be able to file a return solely because they are waiting on the rate to come into force. - 14.
+The attached Cabinet paper is drafted on the basis that a waiver is sought for the Order in Council.
+This will mean the Order comes into force on 20 June 2021.
+If you do not agree to recommend a waiver, we will supply you with an updated Cabinet paper.